Inavish/online-reminder-system/README.md

 - Client-side: `ReminderForm` blocks past datetimes and sets the `min` for the picker to current time.
 - Server-side: `POST /reminders/create` rejects requests with `send_at < now`.

-## Development tips

-- Use your browser devtools network tab to verify API calls and payloads
-- For date/time issues, log both local time and `toISOString()` on the client
-- If your DB is in a different timezone, prefer comparing using UTC consistently

-## License

-See `LICENSE`.